-With that said, online shopping is appealing because of exclusive deals, a wider range of shoes, and the zero need to go out to order anything.
+That said, online shopping is appealing because of exclusive deals, a wider range of shoes, and the zero need to go out to order anything.

 Weigh the pros and cons of online and local retailers and determine which option would be optimal for you.

 Now, I’d also like to hear your opinion.
-Given how tough it is to find good basketball shoes for wide feet, I’d like to hear about your experiences with the picks I featured, if you have anything to share.
+Given how tough it is to find good basketball shoes for wide feet, I’d like to hear about your experiences with the picks I featured if you have anything to share.

-I would also like to learn more about the wide basketball shoes that you wear – this would really help those readers who weren’t quite able to find the right shoe even with my top 10 picks!
+I would also like to learn more about the wide basketball shoes you wear – this would help those readers who weren’t quite able to find the right shoe even with my top 10 picks!